Smeets & Graas logo

 • For vegetarians and veganists: Vegetarians often need a supplementation of vitamin B12.
 Vegans should additionally watch their intake of protein, iron, vitamin B1 and B12.
 Vitamin B12 supplements are recommended for both groups.

-• For the immune system: A strong immune system requires vitamin C, of course, but also sufficient intake of vitamins A, B6, folic acid, B12, D and E, and minerals such as zinc, iron, copper and selenium.
+• For the immune system: Adequate intake of vitamin C, A, B6, folic acid, B12, D and E, and minerals such as zinc, iron, copper and selenium has a positive impact on the immune system.
 In case of deficiencies, such as vitamin D in winter, supplements can help.

 What vitamins do I need?